bloomberg/wsk/README.md

 // Task file

-// Load our notification module var notify = require('wsk').notify;
+// Load our notification module var fs = require('fs');
+var notify = require('wsk').notify;

-// To run on an event specified in your watcher, the must export an `onEvent` function.
+// To run on an event specified in your watcher, it must export an `onEvent` function.
 // This function gets passed three arguments:
 // `eventType`, name of the event specified in your watch file
 // `changedPath` is the path to the changed file or directory
 // An optional `options` hash that comes from the watcher event specification. function onEvent (eventType, changedPath, options) {
-  // Here write Sass JavaScript API code to transform this file...
+  // Here write JavaScript API code for your target library
+  // to transform the changed file... myRenderLib(changedPath, (err, code) => {
+    if (err) {
       // Log out what we're doing to the user notify({
+        message: 'Error converting file to foo format...',
+        value: changedPath,
+        display: 'error',
+        error: err
+      });
+    } else {
+      notify({
         message: 'We did something to this file:',
         value: changedPath,
         display: 'compile'
+      });
+      // Write out the file
+      var outPath = changedPath.replace('src', 'public');
+      fs.writeFileSync(outPath, code);
+    }
   });
 }